 NAFTA has had an overwhelmingly positive effect on the Canadian economy.
 It has opened up new export opportunities, acted as a stimulus to build internationally competitive businesses, and helped attract significant foreign investment.

 By any measure the NAFTA has been a success by serving as a basis to grow both trilateral and bilateral North American relationships and the results speak for themselves.
-Our integration helps maximize our capabilities and make our economies more innovative and competitive.
-In 1993, trilateral trade within the North American region was US$288 billion.
-In 2014, our total trilateral merchandise trade exceeded US$1.12 trillion – an increase of 3.9 times over in U.S. dollar terms.
+This integration helps maximize our capabilities and make our economies more innovative and competitive.
+In 1993, trilateral trade within the North American region was over US$288 billion.
+In 2015, our total trilateral merchandise trade amounted to over US$ 1.0 trillion.

-As of 2014, the prosperity and development of the North American economy has more than doubled in size since 1994.
-The combined gross domestic product (GDP) for Canada, the U.S., and Mexico surpassed US$20.0 trillion in 2014 up from nearly US$8.0 trillion in 1993.
+As of 2015, the North American economy has more than doubled in size since 1994.
+The combined gross domestic product (GDP) for Canada, the U.S., and Mexico was US$20.6 trillion in 2015 up from just below US$8.0 trillion in 1993.

 The NAFTA’s provisions ensure greater certainty and stability for investment decisions by guaranteeing fair, transparent and non–discriminatory treatment of investors and their investments throughout the free trade area.

 The NAFTA has contributed to enhancing Canada’s attractiveness to foreign investors while providing more opportunities for Canadians to invest in NAFTA partners’ economies.
 Investment is a key pillar of economic growth.
-In 2014, the stock of investment in Canada from U.S. was CA$361.4 billion, while Canada has invested CA$363.0 billion in our NAFTA partners.
+At the end of 2015, the stock of investment in Canada from U.S. was CA$387.7 billion, while Canada has invested CA$463.3 billion in our NAFTA partners.

-Canada and the U.S. have one of the world’s largest investment relationships with a bilateral investment stock totalling almost CA$711.3 billion in 2014, according to Canadian statistics.
+Canada and the U.S. have one of the world’s largest investment relationships with a bilateral investment stock totalling almost CA$836.2 billion in 2015, according to Canadian statistics.

-The stock of Canadian direct investment in Mexico has increased dramatically since NAFTA entered into force, reaching CA$13.0 billion in 2014, up from only CA$530 million in 1993.
+The stock of Canadian direct investment in Mexico has increased dramatically since NAFTA entered into force, reaching CA$14.8 billion in 2015, up from only $530 million in 1993.